W. R. Grace 1st-quarter profit beats Street

 W.R.
-Grace & Co (GRA.N) posted a first-quarter profit that topped analysts' estimates helped by higher pricing of its products, but the chemicals maker said it expects to generate significant U.S. federal net operating losses upon emergence from bankruptcy.
+Grace & Co (GRA.N) posted a first-quarter profit that topped analysts' estimates helped by higher pricing of its products, but the chemicals maker said it expects to incur operating losses upon its emergence from bankruptcy.

-The company said in January its reorganization plan had been approved by a district court, clearing a expects to generate significant U.S. Federal net operating losses major hurdle for it to emerge from a decade-long bankruptcy protection.
+The company said in January its reorganization plan had been approved by a district court, clearing a major hurdle for it to emerge from a decade-long bankruptcy protection.

 Sales at the company's catalysts technologies segment -- which includes specialty catalysts and additives for refinery, plastics and other chemical process applications -- rose 14 percent in the quarter.